epic951/telecom-platform/README.md

 Drived by Test-Driven Development through Unit testing and Integration testing for repositories,services and controllers

-Upon visiting the app's link on Heroku  (https://telecom-platform.herokuapp.com) you will be redirected to the Angular 4 frontend present in this GitHub repo
+Upon visiting the app's link on Heroku  (https://telecom-platform.herokuapp.com) => Takes roughly a minute to go live ^^

-(https://github.com/epic951/telecom-platform-frontend)
-the credentials are static (username: admin , password: admin)<br>
+you will be redirected to the Angular 4 frontend present in this GitHub repo (https://github.com/epic951/telecom-platform-frontend) the credentials are static (username: admin , password: admin)<br>